 It has made all the difference in mine, too.

 I can’t help seeking out variety and change; I was born a free spirit—plus, I’m a Gemini.
 I’m also determined and impatient.
 I got my Bachelor of Arts from The Evergreen State College in Olympia, Washington in three years, because I wanted to see the world.
-I set off for Mexico, Jamaica, Europe, and Thailand, working in each place to get to the next.
+Immediately upon graduating, I set off for Mexico, Jamaica, Europe, and Thailand, working in each place to get to the next.

 My feature article about Eco-Challenge in Shape led to a job offer with Quokka Sports, an adventure sports Internet start-up in San Francisco.
 From 1999 to 2001, at the height of the dot com boom, instead of having adventures I was creating websites about them, while managing million-dollar budgets and teams of designers.